ara-t3/jedikg/_sources/tutorial.md.txt

-## Loading and Analyzing a KG-SaF Datasets in PyTorch
+## Loading and Analyzing a JDSet Datasets in PyTorch

-This tutorial demonstrates how to load a Knowledge Graph dataset using kgsaf_jdex and inspect its components, classes, and object property hierarchies.
+This tutorial demonstrates how to load a Knowledge Graph dataset using JDEX and inspect its components, classes, and object property hierarchies.
 You can find a full executable Notebook in `tutorials/torch_loader.ipynb`.
 This example will be run on the tutorial dataset generated in previous phase (an already generated dataset is available)

 **Setup and Imports**